Bruce Experiences, New Series of Members-only Events

-There are now even more good reasons to become a member of the Bruce Museum.
-Starting in August, the Bruce will host Bruce Experiences, a new series of lectures and special events, exclusively for Museum members.
+There are now even more good reasons to be a member of the Bruce Museum: Bruce Experiences, a new series of lectures and special events, exclusively for Museum members.

 “We are so grateful for our members, who help us provide art and science programming for the broader community,” says Membership Manager Laura Freeman.
 “So we wanted to give them something in return – Bruce Experiences, special opportunities to learn from experts and to connect with other members.”

 Up next: On Wednesday, November 13, 6:30 to 8:00 pm, Hara Woltz speaks on “The Art of Scientific Observation.”
 Woltz is an artist and scientist who addresses the destruction and conservation of ecological systems through a variety of visual media.
 Her artworks reside in a number of private and corporate collections, and she has exhibited in spaces ranging from Sotheby’s to Storm King Art Center.
 She consults as a visiting artist and scientist at the American Museum of Natural History and has a studio in New York City.
 Field research is integral to the creation of her work, and her solo and collaborative projects investigate the relationships between humans, the environment, and other living organisms.

 In her talk to Museum members, “The Art of Scientific Observation,” Wolz will share her field notes and photographs to showcase some of her work.
 She will speak about her work in habitat restoration for native species in New Zealand and her recent biological and cultural resilience programs in the Solomon Islands.

 Future Bruce Experiences events will be held monthly through January 2020; details will be posted on brucemuseum.org.

 The benefits of being a Bruce Museum member continue to add up.
 For starters, Museum members have free access to the dozen or more exhibitions each year, as well as two annual outdoor festivals – one in the fall for fine art, the other in the spring for crafts.